andrewcheryl/portfolio-Semantic-Search-Engine/project_summary.md

 Cleaning steps:

-1. remove extract from dictionary
+1. Remove extract from dictionary
-2. use beautifulsoup to parse html
+2. Use beautifulsoup to parse html
 3. Clean data , lemmatuze and remove stop words

 Data cleaning

-    * Remove any hypertext
+     Remove any hypertext
-    * Remove residual html
+     Remove residual html
-    * remove formula.  - between {}
+     Remove formulae  ( between {} )
-    * Remove any characters not in 'normal' alphabet
+     Remove any characters not in 'normal' alphabet Lemmatize text
-    * Lemmatize text
-    * Remove stop words
+     Remove stop words

-## Model development
+## 2. Model development

-### Mongo Db setup
+### Mongo DB setup
-Jupyter notebook : 00- Make-database
+Jupyter notebook : 00-Make-database

-Wiki data is stored in a Mongo Database on a separate AWS instance.
+Wiki data will be stored in a Mongo Database on a separate AWS instance.

-The database is named myWiki
+The database is named myWiki.

-information is held in 3 collections
+Information is held in 3 collections...

-1. category_collection - this holds all the subcatgories that belong to the load category.
+*1.* _category___collection_ : this holds all the subcategories that belong to the load categor.

-2. page_collection - this holds all the unique pages that belong to any category that has been loaded.
+*2.*_page___collection_ : this holds all the unique pages that belong to any category that has been loaded.

     For each page the collection record holds
         - pageid
         - title
         - extract
         - categories that a page belongs

-3. loads_collection - holds a record of whihc categories have been loaded and when ( this currently is update only when subcategories are loaded, need to add confirmation that pages where loaded)
+*3.*_loads___collection_ : holds a record of which categories have been loaded and when ( this currently is updated only when subcategories are loaded, need to add confirmation that pages where loaded)

-### load process
+### Load process
 Jupyter notebooks:

  - 01- Extract-data-Machine-Learning
  - 01- Extract-data-Business-Software

-Model development was first on the machine learning and then extended to business software which has much deeper levels of subcatgories.
+Model development was done first on the machine learning and then extended toed to business software which has much deeper levels of subcatgories.

 Final model can be run for any category.

 Based on findings from exploration of wiki data structure the load process was split into 3 processes.

-For requested category , lets call it load category
+For each requested category , lets call it load category...

     1. Pull all subcategories using a recursive function call.
 Keep cental list of subcats and remove duplication from results of each recursive function pull.
     2. Load subcategories to mongo db  - this is to provide a record of what has been loaded
     3. Identiy unique pages for set of subcategories identifed in step 1
     4. For unique pages pull extract and category information , clean extract and load to mongodb.
 Data cleaning identified in EDA applied.

+Code for final model build wrapped in a Class.

 Class WikiAPI - functions: